Welcome to today's edition of the Rush 24-7 podcast.

 I'm happy you called here and asked for an explanation of things.

-But we we we talk about all kinds of things that go above and beyond politics.
+But we talk about all kinds of things that go above and beyond politics.

-Even those things that are not directly tied to politics always end up having a political point to look at what these people are upset about.
+Even those things that are not directly tied to politics always end up having a political point to them.

-That's right up the alley of what we talk about on this program regarding the war on terror and the uh and the war in uh Iraq.
+That's right up the alley of what we talk about on this program regarding the war on terror and the war in Iraq.

 Some people are snobs and some people aren't.